vsramanujan/asynchronous-javascript/README.md

 - What have we done above?
 WE HAVE ACHIEVED GREATNESS.
 We have `synchronous looking async code` inside the generator!

 - In fact, the yields in the above lines does not care about whether the data it yields are synchronous or asynchronous!
-So in effect, we have factored out asynchocity itself out of our code
+So in effect, we have factored out asynchrocity itself out of our code

 - Even our error handling becomes synchronous looking again!
 If the getData function threw an error, it will get caught only within the try catch that we'll have to add inside the generator since thats the caller